Last updated January 10, 2020

 According to Waste Management, operator of the Materials Recovery Facility used by Kitsap County, "Mixed paper has some local (WA state) markets and some of it goes to other parts of Asia like India, Malaysia, and other countries in that region."

-Across the globe, market challenges have made it difficult to recycle paper.
+Across the globe, market challenges have made it difficult to sell recycled paper for a good price.
 Learn about these challenges in this Oct.
 22, 2019 Recycling Today article by Megan Smalley.

 Must be empty, clean, and dry.